The Paralysis in Energy Decision Making

 Hon.
 Senior Research Fellow, Imperial College Centre for Environmental Policy, London

-- A comprehensive multi-disciplinary survey of decision-making in the energy field, especially electricity in the UK and western Europe
+- A comprehensive multi-disciplinary survey of decision-making in the energy field, incorporating the cost of energy

 - Explores the reasons for the paralysis in decision-making, contrasting it with past periods of rapid change and growth such as the deployment of nuclear power in the 1970s and ’80s